Blueberry Simple Syrup For Coffee

 - Lemon juice – blueberries are mild enough that a small amount of acid lifts the whole syrup.
 It doesn’t make it tart, it just makes it taste more like blueberry.

-How to make blueberry simple syrup
+How to make blueberry simple syrup for coffee

 Bring to a gentle simmer and cook for five to six minutes until the berries are completely soft and the syrup looks glossy and richly colored.
 The temptation here is to go harder on the heat to speed things up but don’t.
 Blueberries have a delicate, slightly floral aroma that cooks off quickly at high heat, and a batch rushed to a boil tastes noticeably flatter than one brought up slowly.
 I learned this by accident and it’s been a gentle simmer only ever since.